We use cookies to help us improve and protect our services. By continuing to use the site, you agree to our Privacy and Cookies Policy

 This could lead to you being offered a lower credit limit, a higher interest rate, or even being rejected for the credit card or loan you applied for entirely.

-Different credit bureaus and different lenders will give more weight to specific criteria.
+Different credit bureaus and different direct lenders will give more weight to specific criteria.
 But, in general, the same rules will usually apply: You'll have a higher score (which means good credit) if you regularly pay off the debts you owe on credit cards and loans and always pay your bills on time.

 If you can keep your revolving balances below your available credit limit and make regular payments, this will give you a better credit utilization ratio which, in turn, can improve your credit score.
 Having different types of debt will also benefit you as long as you manage each account properly.